-2.3 - Shifting Gears
+2.3 - SHIFTING GEARS

 Correct shifting of gears is important.
-If you can't get your vehicle into the right gear while driving, you will have less control.
+If you cannot get your vehicle into the right gear while driving, you will have less control.

 2.3.1 - Manual Transmissions

 Basic Method for Shifting Up.
 Most heavy vehicles with manual transmissions require double clutching to change gears.
 This is the basic method: